team2059/Arthur/README.md

-# Arthur
+# Dent
 Robot for 2015 FRC Game RECYCLE RUSH.
-Arthur programmed in labVIEW for SCRIW.
+Dent programmed in labVIEW for THOR and SCRIW.